 Electrical incidents often occur without warning and could result in serious bodily harm.
 The most significant benefit to scheduling a coordination study is ensuring the safety of your employees and others in your workplace.
 You can be confident that your equipment is working properly, and if not, you can opt for repairs that are often much more affordable than replacing a damaged piece of equipment.
 Finally, you can avoid potential fines if you’re found neglecting OSHA regulations.

 If you’ve just installed a new electrical system into your building, scheduling a coordination study ensures you’re off to the right start.
 Likewise, if your electrical system has undergone any updates, or it has been 5 years since the last time your study has been updated, it’s important to schedule a coordination study to make sure your electrical systems remain optimized for safety and reliability.

 The goal of MTA’s Coordination Study is to ultimately achieve balance between equipment protection and selective isolation that is also consistent with operating requirements of the overall power system.
-Contact MTA today for more information on Coordination Studies in San Diego and Southern California.
+Contact MTA today for more information on Coordination Studies in California and the San Diego area.

 Request A Quote